Festivals & Events

 A park centered around a beautiful castle

-The central part of the park features a three-tier turreted castle that belonged to the sixth son of Tokugawa Ieyasu.
+The central part of the park features a reconstruction of Takada Castle's three-tiered turret that belonged to the sixth son of Tokugawa Ieyasu.
 Enjoy the colors of the flowers reflecting off the smooth surface of the moat that surrounds the castle.

 Colorful illuminations show the cherry blossoms in a different light

 Allow about two hours to visit the whole park.
 The “Sakura Road” is lit up every night during the viewing period.
-Here, pink, blue and purple lights are cast on cherry blossom trees.
+Here, pink lights are cast on cherry blossom trees.
 The spring colors surround you on this path.

 Not only is Takada Park among Japan's top three night cherry blossom viewing events, but CNN also chose it as one of the world's five best flower festivals.

-Cherry blossoms only last for two weeks in this park, so join the million other viewers on the pilgrimage to Niigata's flower mecca.
-Also, don't miss the fireworks on the final day.
+Cherry blossoms only last for one week in this park, so join in on a pilgrimage to Niigata's flower mecca.
+Also, don't miss the fireworks on the first day.